Frenzy and the Necktie Strangler

 One of main suspects — known to his colleagues as Burglar Bill — who worked with my father, was immediately sacked.
 However he was eventually tried in court and acquitted.
-Nonetheless, his employer refused to reinstate him.
-The Transport and General Workers Union (TGWU) demanded the man’s reinstatement but the employers refued to budge, and so the union called for a strike.
+Nonetheless his employer refused to reinstate him.
+The Transport and General Workers Union (TGWU) demanded the man’s reinstatement but the employers refused to budge, and so the union called for a strike.

 It proved to be a bitter dispute.
 My Dad claimed that everyone in the market knew that the man was guilty.
 Some porters, who spoke up against the TGWU position, were threatened with violence by other strikers.
 The dispute was eventually resolved, but some firms went out of business and a number of men lost their jobs.